oracle-livelabs/oci/ai-chatbot-ampere/lab4_deploy_application/lab4_deploy_application.md

     ```
     **Note**: Here commands *```&```* and **2>/dev/null** makes sure the output of **kubectl** command is hidden and it runs in the background.

-9. Access the application on your browser, open a browser window and enter following URL:
+9. Now access the application on your browser, open a browser window and enter following URL:
     ```
     <copy>
     http://<compute_instance_public_ip>:5005